Povstalec/StargateJourney/computercraft/stargate_interface.md

 Sets the filter type for the Stargate.

-Only one filter type can be active, either whitelist, or blacklist (or none).
+Only one filter type can be active, either whitelist, or blacklist (or none to disable the filter).

 **Parameters**
 1. `type`: `number` The identifier of the filter type.